-- The student will present information orally and in writing in French, using a variety of familiar vocabulary, phrases, and structural patterns. - 1.
-Present basic information gathered from informal conversations, class presentations, interviews, readings, and a variety of media sources. - 2.
+The student will present information orally and in writing in German, using a variety of familiar vocabulary, phrases, and structural patterns.

+- 1. Present basic information gathered from informal conversations, class presentations, interviews, readings, and a variety of media sources. - 2.
 Present basic information about topics such as self, family members and others, events, interests, school, recreational activities, and personal belongings with emphasis on present time. - 3.
 Demonstrate increasing attention to accurate intonation and pronunciation. - 4.
-Demonstrate increasing attention to accurate word order, punctuation, accents and other diacritical marks, and spelling. - 5.
-Write simple sentences on familiar topics in short paragraph style.

-- FI.6 The student will present rehearsed material in French, including brief narratives, monologues, dialogues, poetry, and songs. - 1.
-Use appropriate verbal and nonverbal techniques, such as voice inflection, gestures, and facial expressions. - 2.
-Communicate coherent ideas using appropriate visual and technological support.
+Demonstrate increasing attention to accurate word order, punctuation diacritical marks, and spelling. - 5.
+Write simple sentences on familiar topics in short paragraph style. - GI.6 The student will present rehearsed material in German, including brief narratives, monologues, dialogues, poetry, and songs. - 1.
+Use appropriate verbal and nonverbal techniques, such as voice inflection, gestures, and facial expressions.